 If you're worried that you may have an alcohol addiction, reach out for professional help.
-Don't try to cut back on alcohol by yourself - alcohol withdrawal can be dangerous and even deadly.
+Don't try to cut back on alcohol alone — alcohol withdrawal can be dangerous and even deadly.

-If you have an alcohol use disorder and a mental health problem, it's essential to seek help for both conditions.
+If you have an alcohol use disorder and a mental health problem, you need to seek help for both conditions.

 There are many treatment options available for alcohol use disorder (AUD) and addiction, including: